Life is never the same after a catastrophic injury. Learn about compensation for catastrophic personal injury claims and lawsuits.

 These injuries are collectively known as catastrophic injuries.
 The Cambridge English Dictionary defines “catastrophe” as “a sudden event that causes very great trouble or destruction.”
 Many personal injuries could be described in this way.
 But catastrophic injuries are the worst of the worst and tend to involve permanent disability, disfigurement, and more.

 While the size of the harm is the biggest distinction, there are other considerations as well.
 Catastrophic cases typically need more experienced attorneys with more sophisticated, high-value practices.
-And the insurance companies on the hook for a verdict will fight even harder to avoid paying.
+And the insurance companies on the hook for a verdict will fight even harder to avoid paying fair compensation.

 This article will look at what catastrophic injuries are and how these cases need to be handled by you and your attorney.
 We’ll also look at how catastrophic compensation is different in both quantity and quality.